zjysteven/lmms-finetune/README.md

     }
 ]
 ```
 The image and video token is assumed to be `<image>` and `<video>`.
 We adopt this format for its readability.
 Our dataset implementation is general enough to support variations within this format, e.g., multiple image/video inputs in a sample.
-For more details, see the [dataset documentation](docs/dataset.md) where we go over several examples to see how flexible this json file can be.
+For more details, see the [dataset documentation](docs/dataset.md) and find how flexible this json file can be.
+There are also mutiple example json files under [example_data](./example_data) for reference.

 The actual videos and images can be stored in their corresponding folders, and then the paths in the json file should be relative to the video/image root folder.
 Or the paths can simply be absolute paths.
 </details>